drachenpapa/drak/README.md

   <img src="https://img.shields.io/badge/renovate-enabled-brightgreen?logo=renovate&style=flat-square" alt="Renovate">
 </p>

-_Zatacka_ (also known as _Achtung, die Kurve!_, _Achtung_ or _Curve Fever_) is a multiplayer snake game where players
-leave a trail (curve) and try to outlast their opponents by avoiding collisions with their own and other players' curves.
+_Drak_ is a multiplayer snake game inspired by the classic _Zatacka_ (also known as _Achtung, die Kurve!_, _Achtung_ or _Curve Fever_) where players leave a trail (curve) and try to outlast their opponents by avoiding collisions with their own and other players' curves.
 This repository is a Java remake of the game, originally created during a school internship in 2007.
 The original source code can be found in the [original-src](original-src) directory.